Why Is It So Important To Develop Authentic Spirituality?

 When I was in middle school, we started going to the Seventh-Day Adventist church and stayed there for about nine years, though not always with the same congregation.
 (This is the church I talk about in this post.)

 It’s only now, looking back, that I realize it was when we started going there that I started to lose confidence in myself and in my voice.
 I no longer believed that I had authority in my life—that I could make my own decisions on how to live spiritually.
-Somehow I let them convince me to adopt what they believed instead of what I felt was true for me.
+Somehow I let the people at those churches convince me to adopt what they believed instead of what I felt was true for me.

 In journal entries and poems I wrote during that early period, I describe how I felt myself drifting away from myself—drifting away from life.
 I didn’t understand what was happening at the time, but my spirit understood it.
 My intuition was trying to tell me something was off, but I didn’t know what.
 So, I just let the drifting continue.